ircanywhere/ircanywhere.github.io/docs/source/server/app.rst

    Checks for a node record to store in the file system and database This is done to generate a 'unique' but always the same ID to identify the system so we can make way for clustering in the future.

    :returns: void

+.. js:function:: Application.selectCipherSuite()

+   This function will select a suitable cipher suite and return a string to be used in createServer

+   :returns: void